Federal 941: Everything You Need to Know

 - Line 8.
 This line will include information on a third-party sick pay provider, if applicable.

-If you would like to learn more about federal allowances, or you need help determining what you may owe, you can post your legal need on UpCounsel’s marketplace.
+If you would like to learn more about IRS Form 941 and federal allowances, or you need help determining what you may owe, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.